granam/emojione-micro/README.md

 $ composer require granam/emojione-micro
 ```

+##### Note about namespace
+The original `Emojione` namespace is used to provide compatibility and made eventual switch to original library easier.

 ## Where is the original?

 This library is just a piece of large [official library](https://github.com/Ranks/emojione).